-- 7.1.1 Although currently undeveloped, the Candidate Site forms a logical extension to the existing settlement, as well as an example of 'rounding-off' at the location in question when taking into account existing development to its south and east.
-Both these opportunities could be achieved without the development of the Candidate Site resulting in a detriment to visual amenity, due to its close association with adjoining existing development and its own topography. - 7.1.2 In addition to the above, the Site lies within close proximity and walking distance of a number of the existing community services and local facilities of the adjoining settlement (particularly when taking into account the public footpath network), which will ensure it makes a positive contribution to both national and local sustainable development objectives. - 7.1.3 From a wider sense, the Site will also benefit from well served excellent public transport links to the nearby settlements, the larger town of Cross Hands, Llanelli and Carmarthen, together with other locations within and adjoining the County, further increasing the facilities and services available to future residents of the Site via sustainable transport means.
-In tandem to this, the development of the Site will in turn ensure a deliverable source of future housing for the settlement and Local Service Centre in which it lies, which has seen a dangerous level of under supply prior to and since the adoption of the current LDP.
+- 7.1.1 Although currently undeveloped, the Candidate Site forms a logical extension to the existing settlement, as well as an example of 'rounding-off' at the location in question when taking into account existing development to its north and west.
+Both these opportunities could be achieved without the development of the Candidate Site resulting in a detriment to visual amenity, due to its close association with adjoining existing development, together as a result of its own topography. - 7.1.2 In addition to the above, the Site lies within close proximity and walking distance of the existing community services and local facilities of the adjoining settlement, which will ensure it makes a positive contribution to both national and local sustainable development objectives. - 7.1.3 From a wider sense, the Site will also benefit from well served excellent public transport links to the nearby settlements, the larger towns of Carmarthen and Lampeter, together with other locations within and adjoining the County, further increasing the facilities and services available to future residents of the Site via sustainable transport means.
+In tandem to this, the development of the Site will in turn ensure a deliverable source of future housing for the settlement and Local Service Centre in which it lies at a proven viable and deliverable location, which has seen a dangerous level of under supply prior to and since the adoption of the current LDP.
 The development of the Site will help to redress this imbalance and it is strongly suggested that the Authority closely scrutinises those sites currently allocated in the LDP in terms of their suitability and deliverability if it is to continue to allocate them.
-National planning policy however would suggest that in view of the uncertainty in relation to their delivery, such sites should not form part of the replacement LDP. - 7.1.4 With the Candidate Site having no access, ground condition, flood risk, hydrological, ecological, archaeological or land ownership related constraints, its delivery if
+National planning policy however would suggest that in view of the uncertainty in relation to their delivery, such sites should not form part of the replacement LDP. - 7.1.4 Within the developable area of the Candidate Site having no access, ground condition, flood risk, hydrological, ecological, archaeological or land ownership related constraints, its delivery if allocated is assured.
+Combined therefore with its locational characteristics, the Site in question represents a sustainable candidate for future housing development.

-- allocated is assured.
-Combined therefore with its locational characteristics, the Site in question represents a sustainable candidate for future housing development. - 7.1.5 In view of the above and information provided in this Statement, it is respectfully requested that the Candidate Site in question be designated for residential development.
+7.1.5 In view of the above and information provided in this Statement, it is respectfully requested that the Candidate Site in question be designated for residential development.